containers/crun-vm/README.md

 ## Passing block devices through to the VM

-It is possible to pass block devices through to the VM using podman-run's `--device` flag:
+If cloud-init is available, it is possible to pass block devices through to the VM at a specific path using podman-run's `--device` flag:

 ```console
 $ podman run \